atriumatrium

 • Prompt — a markdown editor with the agent's system prompt.
 Loaded once at launch.

 • Attached skills — a search-first picker.
 Type to filter the entire registry; the dropdown shows composite rows (one row per skill across all adapters where it exists, with adapter chips inline) so you can pick code-review once and have it resolve to whichever adapter the spawned agent uses.
-Already-attached skills appear in a list below the picker; each has a mode toggle (always-loaded vs discovery — see Skill modes) and an × to remove.
+Already-attached skills appear in a list below the picker; each row has a Discoverable | Pre-loaded segmented control (discovery mode vs always-loaded — see Skill modes) and an × to remove.
+Each row footer shows the skill's provenance in pretty form (atrium · user, Claude Code · project) and a per-row token estimate; the editor sums those alongside the prompt body for an aggregate context-cost number at the top.

 Launching a named agent